Equivariant weight filtration for real algebraic varieties with action: Abstract

 \section{Abstract}

-We show the existence of an equivariant weight filtration on the equivariant homology of real algebraic varieties equipped with a finite group action, by applying group homology onto the weight complex of McCrory and Parusi\'nski.
-The group action enriches the information contained in the induced equivariant weight spectral sequence from which we can not extract finite additivity directly if the group is of even order.
+We show the existence of a weight filtration on the equivariant homology of real algebraic varieties equipped with a finite group action, by applying group homology to the weight complex of McCrory and Parusi\'nski.
+If the group is of even order, we can not extract additive invariants directly from the induced spectral sequence.

-Still, we manage to construct additive invariants from its elementary bricks, and prove that they are induced from the very equivariant geometry of real algebraic varieties with action, and that they coincide with Fichou's equivariant virtual Betti numbers in some cases.
-In the case of the two-elements group, we recover these through the use of globally invariant chains and the equivariant version of Guill\'en and Navarro Aznar's extension criterion.
+Nevertheless, we construct finite additive invariants in terms of bounded long exact sequences, recovering Fichou's equivariant virtual Betti numbers in some cases.
+In the case of the two-elements group, we recover these additive invariants by using globally invariant chains and the equivariant version of Guill\'en and Navarro Aznar's extension criterion.

 \footnote{Keyword : equivariant homology, weight filtration, real algebraic varieties, group action, additive invariants. \\ {\it 2010 Mathematics Subject Classification :} 14P25, 14P10, 57S17, 57S25

 Research resulting from a doctoral thesis carried out at the laboratory IRMAR (Institute of Mathematical Research of Rennes), inside the University of Rennes 1.}